Citgo: 2020 bond

 In 2020, Citgo borrowed money in the form of a bond, and used 50.1% of the company's equity as collateral.
 If the bond is not repaid, the institutional investors that lent the money will obtain ownership of the 50.1%.

 Possible bankruptcy

 In May 2024, Bloomberg reported that opposition-appointed executives of Petroleos de Venezuela were considering placing Citgo into Chapter 11 bankruptcy protection to slow down or completely block the sale of oil assets under the company's control.
 The opposition's plan would help it retain control of its most important overseas asset, which is up for auction.

 Legal action against Citgo

 On May 30, 2024, two former Citgo executives who were imprisoned by the Venezuelan government, sued Citgo for over $400 million, claiming that their imprisonment was a conspiracy and was wrongful, refused to keep them protected from harm, and increased emotional distress on both of them.

+Sale

+In November 2025, Elliott Investment Management affiliate Amber Energy purchased Citgo's parent PDV holdings in a court-ordered auction for $5.9 billion.
+Venezuela rejected the legitimacy of the sale, with Vice President Delcy Rodriguez calling it "fraudulent".